 Point of Use water heaters are small storage tank type electric water heaters designed to fit in small spaces and supply a limited amount of water to a single fixture that is not a shower such as a hand sink in a garage or shop.

 The third factor is calculating capacity requirements necessary for minimum flow rate with a tankless or the size of a standard tank needed to supply enough hot water for your family’s needs.
-Capacity depends on how many hot water fixtures there are and demand placed on the water heating system during peak times.
-Larger households require larger tank style water heaters or a tankless with a higher gallon per minute flow rate.
+Capacity depends on how many hot water fixtures there are and demand placed on the hot water heating system during peak times.
+Larger households require larger tank style hot water heaters or a tankless hot water heater with a higher gallon per minute flow rate.
 Sizing capacity properly is based on the average volume of hot water your home could use at any point in time.
 This is important to ensure the amount of heated water being supplied to the hot water fixtures in your home does not decrease when there is a greater demand placed on it such as during holidays or colder months.

 The last factor to account for is available space.
 In 2015 NAECA Energy Factor criteria was adjusted and in response water heater manufacturers made changes to water heaters where they are now larger in diameter and sometimes taller than water heaters manufactured prior to 2015.
-These changes can affect replacement of your water heater and in certain cases the only option is to go tankless or conversion to a different fuel source.
-Due to these changes if a newer model water heater cannot fit then alternatives have to be considered that will provide the same or higher level of water heating performance.
+These changes can affect replacement of your hot water heater and in certain cases the only option is to go tankless or conversion to a different fuel source.
+Due to these changes if a newer model water heater cannot fit then replacement alternatives have to be considered that will provide the same or higher level of water heating performance.

 Lowboy or short water heaters are a more rare type of storage tank water heater typically shorter in height and larger in diameter which allow them to hold nearly the same amount of hot water as larger counterparts.
-Installation of short and lowboy model water heaters is easier in limited headroom areas such as cabinets and crawl spaces.
+Replacement or Installation of short and lowboy model water heaters is easier in limited headroom areas such as cabinets and crawl spaces.

-Tall Water Heaters are the most common type of water heater installed.
+Tall Water Heaters are the most common type of hot water heater installed.
 They are typically around five feet in height and are easier to maneuver in areas where a larger diameter water heater will not fit.